Goally Penguin Logo with Sunglasses

 Read more: Art Therapy for Kids

-5. The Power of Positive Reinforcement
+5. Embracing the Power of Positive Reinforcement

 Positive reinforcement superpowers: